Watts Water Technologies, Inc. research snapshot

 Bullish case

-More likely if sales compound near the high end of the 8% to 12% reported growth outlook for 2026 and beyond, data-center and higher-value product mix keep expanding margins, free cash flow stays strong, and investors accept an earnings multiple near 34x.
+More likely if sales compound near the high end of the reported 8% to 12% growth outlook, data-center and higher-value product mix keep expanding margins, free cash flow stays strong, and investors accept an earnings multiple near 34x.

 Base case